As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 These phenomenal features are known as a “botryoidal habit” – having a shape reminiscent of a cluster of grapes.

-Real fire agate is a gorgeous botryoidal agate with iron oxides (magnetite, maghemite) and titanium oxides (rutile, anatase) in the layers, which provide a stunning iridescent sheen in a bubbled or hemispherical pattern.
-Fake fire agate is extensively widespread because of the high price of Real Fire Agate.
+Real fire agate is a gorgeous botryoidal agate with iron oxides (magnetite, maghemite) and titanium oxides (rutile, anatase) in the layers.
+These oxides provide a stunning iridescent sheen in a bubbled or hemispherical pattern.
+Fake fire agate is extensively widespread because of its high price.

 A Real Fire Agate is rare and has only been found in commercial quantities in localities of two countries: